CSJudd/ha-addons-dev/esphome_selective_updates/README.md

 This add-on fixes ESPHome's missing functionality:

 - ✅ **Smart updates** - Only compiles devices where `deployed_version ≠ current_version`
+- ✅ **Three operating modes** - Normal, Repair, Upload Only
 - ✅ **Resume capability** - Picks up exactly where it left off if interrupted
-- ✅ **Offline detection** - Pings devices first, skips unreachable ones
 - ✅ **Progress tracking** - Detailed logging and state persistence
-- ✅ **Efficiency** - 15 minutes instead of 10 hours for large deployments
+- ✅ **Efficiency** - Minutes instead of hours for large deployments
 - ✅ **Manageable logs** - Configurable log levels keep Supervisor logs clean

-**Real-world results:** Updates 375 devices in ~30 minutes instead of 10+ hours, with logs you can actually read.
+**Real-world results:** Updates 389 devices in ~30 minutes instead of 10+ hours, with logs you can actually read.

 ---